-Our Kensington, Port Macquarie and Wagga Wagga campuses have a set number of places.
-When you complete the application on the Medicine Application Portal you can indicate which campus you’d like to study at.
-You can select more than one campus and order your preferences.
+Our Kensington, Port Macquarie and Wagga Wagga campuses have a set number of places available.
+When you complete your application on the Medicine Application Portal, you must indicate your campus preferences by putting all three campuses in your preferred order.

-You’re able to change your campus preferences up until the application deadline.
+You are able to change your campus preference up until the application deadline.
 Once the deadline has passed no further preference changes can be accommodated, regardless of circumstance.

-Students who accept a place in the Medicine program at the Port Macquarie Campus for Year 1 will normally be expected to complete all 6 years of the Medicine program in the Mid North Coast (MNC) region (Coffs Harbour or Port Macquarie Rural Clinical School campuses).
-However, relocation to another Rural or Metropolitan campus for a defined period may be considered in exceptional circumstances.
+Applicants who accept a place in the Medicine program at the Port Macquarie campus for Year 1 usually have an opportunity to complete all 6 years of the Medicine program in the Mid North Coast (MNC) region (Port Macquarie and Coffs Harbour Rural Clinical Campuses).
+However, relocation to another rural or metropolitan campus for a defined period may also be considered depending upon availability of places.

-Students who accept a place in the Medicine program at the Wagga Wagga Campus for Year 1 will normally be expected to complete all 6 years of the Medicine program in Murrumbidgee, Riverina and Border region (Wagga Wagga, Albury and Griffith Rural Clinical School campuses).
-However, relocation to another Rural or Metropolitan campus for a defined period may be considered in exceptional circumstances.
+Applicants who accept a place in the Medicine program at the Wagga Wagga campus for Year 1 usually have the opportunity to complete all 6 years of the Medicine program in Murrumbidgee, Riverina and Border region (Wagga Wagga, Albury and Griffith Rural Clinical Campuses).
+However, relocation to another rural or metropolitan campus for a defined period may also be considered depending upon availability of places.